 Well, they might be going through some hard times.
 You definitely should speak to them first and try to support them.
 However, if you feel that your only job here is to fix things for them, you may have to move on.

-Thinking about leaving a relationship and moving on is never easy, especially when you have invested years into one.
+Thinking about ending a relationship and moving on is never easy, especially when you have invested years into one.
 Most often, people tend to lie to themselves and ignore the subtle signs.
 They assume things would change with time, and that everything would turn out okay in the end.

 However, it is important to understand that nothing else matters more than your self-respect.
 Leaving an unhappy relationship could be difficult, but that one decision could be incredibly liberating.
 Do you relate to the signs listed in this post?
 Then it probably is time to rethink your relationship.